 How does Featurespace help?

 Roger has worked in the payments industry for more than 30 years and is a Featurespace Subject Matter Expert in Payments.
-Having worked both with issuers and acquirers, Roger brings his financial services industry expertise and insight to his role, ensuring that Featurespace’s ARIC™ Fraud Hub enhancements match the risk management needs and requirements of acquirers, merchants and payment processors in the financial services sector.
+Having worked both with issuers and acquirers, Roger brings his financial services industry expertise and insight to his role, ensuring that Featurespace’s ARIC™ Risk Hub enhancements match the risk management needs and requirements of acquirers, merchants and payment processors in the financial services sector.